openreplay/openreplay/apiv2/README.md

 # API v2 (uvicorn)

-The API service is responsible for handling request from the frontend where customers can see features of openreplay in a graphical way.
-The users of that frontend are managers, and developpers that is openreplay customers.
+The API service is responsible for handling request from the frontend where customers access features of openreplay in a graphical way.
+The users of that frontend are managers, and developpers, in other words that is openreplay customers.

 End-users' frontends, that is, customers of openreplay customers, send data to openreplay backend that is written in Go.